• Home

 • Sprinkle the tops with dried parsley or a little smoked paprika before baking for color

-Recipe for crack chicken crescent rolls
+Recipe for crack chicken crescent rolls on a baking sheet

 • A simple green salad balances the richness of the rolls